-The seventh Global Negotiation Conference will place at the University of Zurich from the 21-24 July 2020.
+The seventh Global Negotiation Conference will take place online, hosted by the University of Zurich, from the 21-24 July 2020.
 The topic of the final simulation will be negotiating a peace treaty.
-We are pleased to announce the following speakers will conduct workshops and presentations as part of the program (additional speakers will be added once they are confirmed).
+We are pleased to announce the following speakers will conduct workshops and presentations alongside members of the organisational board.

 Bertie Ahern is the former Taoiseach (Irish Prime Minister) having served from 1997-2008.
 He was the first person in over sixty years to have been elected to that office on three successive occasions.
 The defining moment of this period and a defining moment in Irish history was the successful negotiation by Bertie Ahern and Tony Blair of the Good Friday Agreement between the British and Irish Governments and the political parties in Northern Ireland in April 1998.

 Norbert Berger teaches soft skills at the Centre of Social Competence and the Law School at Karl-Franzens University, Graz.
 He graduated from the University of Exeter, UK.
 His research is in discourse strategies and beliefs, attitudes and knowledge in the acquisition of negotiation skills.
 Publications include online courses and materials for negotiation skills training for international companies (e.g. Henkel, Germany) and universities (e.g. South Ural State University, Chelyabinsk, Russia, or Theresan Military Academy, Wiener Neustadt, Austria).